augustdua/6degrees/docs/ai-knowledge/offers-system.md

 ### Managing Your Offers

 **View Your Offers**
-- Go to Dashboard → Offers tab
+- Go to Dashboard
+- Click "Offers" tab
-- Click "My Offers" section
+- Your offers appear in the "My Offers" section
 - See list of all your active offers

 **Offer Status**